 Bear in mind that non-essential travel is still not permitted.
 You are allowed entry without a negative COVID test and without the need to quarantine if and only if you travel from one of the below countries providing you are a resident of Austria or resident of one of the following countries:

-Australia, Finland, Greece, Iceland, Japan, New Zealand, Norway, Singapore, South Korea, and the Vatican.
+Australia, Finland, Greece, Iceland, New Zealand, Singapore, South Korea, and the Vatican.